huggingface/education-toolkit/README.md

 <aside>
 💡 We recommend following the tutorials in this order:

+- Introduction to working with embeddings using the Inference API and the 🤗 Datasets library ([link](https://t.co/gcqqilyJYn)).
 - Guide to start with your Sentence Transformers project ([link](https://t.co/BDTP6XoATu)).
 - Share and load Sentence Transformers models from the Hub ([link](https://www.sbert.net/docs/hugging_face.html)).
-- Sentence Transformers models and links in the Hub ([link](https://huggingface.co/sentence-transformers))
+- Sentence Transformers models and links in the Hub ([link](https://huggingface.co/sentence-transformers)).
-- Interactive tutorial on Semantic Search ([link](https://t.co/lboHZKmygR))
+- Interactive tutorial on Semantic Search ([link](https://t.co/lboHZKmygR)).
-- Introduction to working with embeddings using the Inference API and the 🤗 Datasets library ([link](https://t.co/gcqqilyJYn)).

 ### **The 🤗 Book**